Sandini2002/marketing-analytics-internship-assignment/README.md

 *If downloading the video is not convenient, the presentation can also be viewed via the following Google Drive link:*
 [Watch Video on Google Drive](https://drive.google.com/file/d/1ogHdECh3N8-Rl8NxCfaQP9-6mfuMjg1X/view?usp=sharing&t=640)

+### Update Note
+The category performance (Revenue vs Order Volume) chart was updated to ensure consistent use of completed-order data and correct category-level aggregation. new bubble chart has uploaded as an image document.